Vladimir Arnold: Early life

+Arnold entered Moscow State University in 1954.
+Among his teachers there were A. N. Kolmogorov, I. M. Gelfand, L. S. Pontriagin and Pavel Alexandrov.
 While a student of Andrey Kolmogorov at Moscow State University and still a teenager, Arnold showed in 1957 that any continuous function of several variables can be constructed with a finite number of two-variable functions, thereby solving Hilbert's thirteenth problem.
 This is the Kolmogorov–Arnold representation theorem.

-After graduating from Moscow State University in 1959, he worked there until 1986 (a professor since 1965), and then at Steklov Mathematical Institute.
+Mathematical work

+Arnold obtained his PhD in 1961, with Andrey Kolmogorov as his advisor (thesis: On The Representation of Continuous Functions of 3 Variables By The Superpositions of Continuous Functions of 2 Variables).

 He became an academician of the Academy of Sciences of the Soviet Union (Russian Academy of Science since 1991) in 1990.
-Arnold can be said to have initiated the theory of symplectic topology as a distinct discipline.
-The Arnold conjecture on the number of fixed points of Hamiltonian symplectomorphisms and Lagrangian intersections were also a major motivation in the development of Floer homology.
+Arnold can be considered to have initiated the theory of symplectic topology as a distinct discipline.
+The Arnold conjecture on the number of fixed points of Hamiltonian symplectomorphisms and Lagrangian intersections was also a motivation in the development of Floer homology.

-In 1999 he suffered a serious bike accident in Paris, resulting in traumatic brain injury, and though he regained consciousness after a few weeks, he had amnesia and for some time could not even recognize his own wife at the hospital, but he went on to make a good recovery.

-Arnold worked at the Steklov Mathematical Institute in Moscow and at Paris Dauphine University up until his death. he was reported to have the highest citation index among Russian scientists, and h-index of 40.
-His students include Alexander Givental, Victor Goryunov, Sabir Gusein-Zade, Emil Horozov, Boris Khesin, Askold Khovanskii, Nikolay Nekhoroshev, Boris Shapiro, Alexander Varchenko, Victor Vassiliev and Vladimir Zakalyukin.
+Arnold worked at the Steklov Mathematical Institute in Moscow and at Paris Dauphine University until his death.
+He supervised 46 PhD students, including Rifkat Bogdanov, Alexander Givental, Victor Goryunov, Sabir Gusein-Zade, Emil Horozov, Yulij Ilyashenko, Boris Khesin, Askold Khovanskii, Nikolay Nekhoroshev, Boris Shapiro, Alexander Varchenko, Victor Vassiliev and Vladimir Zakalyukin.